 Are dental implants safe?

 Dental implants are generally very safe in the hands of a skilled and experienced dentist.
-To minimize risks, it’s essential to select reputable providers.
+To minimize risks, it’s important to select reputable providers.
 Practicing excellent oral hygiene is also critical for preventing potential complications, such as infection or implant failure; please keep in mind, however, that these issues are rare when proper care and precautions are taken.

 Do dental implants look natural?